-- Massaging kale tenderizes it, making it silky and sweet instead of bitter and tough.
+- Massaging it tenderizes it, making it silky and sweet instead of bitter and tough.

-- Rub the kale with olive oil and salt for 5 minutes.
+- Rub the it with olive oil and salt for 5 minutes.

 - You will see it darken in color and shrink in size.

 - Taste.
-If it’s still bitter, continue rubbing the kale leaves.
+If it’s still bitter, continue rubbing the leaves.

 Gather the ingredients.

-Rinse each kale leaf under cold running water, then place in a colander to drain.
+Rinse each leaf under cold running water, then place in a colander to drain.